Universal Design for Learning (UDL): Engaging All Kinds of Learners

 How am I representing course content and materials through multimodal learning that provide opportunities for visual (imagery/video), auditory (podcasts/interviews), reading/writing (articles/prompts), and kinesthetic (movement activities/stretch breaks) learning?

-3. Action & Expression through Diverse Formats for Assignments & Activities
+3. Action & Expression through a Variety of Formats for Assignments & Activities

-How am I designing assignments and activities in diverse formats that let students share their learning through different forms of expression (presentation, video essay, podcast)?
+How am I designing assignments and activities in a variety of formats that let students share their learning through different forms of expression (presentation, video essay, podcast)?

 Setting an Intention for Your Practice By Reflecting on: